twin-devs/tracechain/README.md

 - **Compatibility with Multiple Blockchain Networks**: The platform interfaces with various blockchain networks, including Mantle, Celo, Zeta, Scroll Sepolia, Arbitrum, Base, polygon zkEVM and OKX Testnet.

-- **Lighthouse Storage using IPFS**: Secure and decentralized storage of product-related data is achieved through Lighthouse storage using the InterPlanetary File System (IPFS).
+- **Lighthouse Storage using IPFS**: Secure and decentralized storage of product-related data is achieved through programmable storage using the Lighthouse Storage SDK with the InterPlanetary File System (IPFS).
 This ensures an immutable and transparent supply chain history.
+The data is stored in an encrypted manner, involving the use of an encryption key by the data publisher.

 - **Waku for Decentralized Payload Delivery**: Waku is utilized for sending payloads in a decentralized manner, enabling easy decryption.
 This ensures a seamless and interconnected environment for smart contract development and execution across multiple blockchain networks.